Rathdown School: Model United Nations

-For over 20 years, Rathdown School has been involved in Model United Nations (MUN), allowing the girls to build confidence in public speaking and debating as well as a lasting interest in international affairs.
+For over 20 years, Rathdown School has been involved in Model United Nations (MUN).
 Rathdown was the first all-girls’ secondary school in Ireland to host an MUN Conference, RADMUN.

 Sport

 The school's sports facilities consist of hockey pitches, including a new, world-class, water-based hockey pitch, the Merrion Fleet Arena, tennis courts, outdoor basketball and netball courts, an indoor sports hall, athletics track and tartan cricket crease.

 The major winter sports are hockey and basketball and the major summer sports are tennis, athletics and cricket.